Ale-JRD/Trads/content/post/index-T1.md

 But, as someone who served Frizione, is was something she couldn’t do and she eventually left the cabin.

-「Well then…I guess I’ll take it easy for now.」
+“Well then…I guess I’ll take it easy for now.”

 Muttering to himself, he lay down on the sofa, showing off to the gazes directed at him.